santiago-mooser/nextcloud_docker-ce/README.md

 All of the containers used are from [linuxserver.io](linuxserver.io).
 Credits go to them.

+## Setup

+Before you try to quickly pull the repo and instantly deploy, you should know that there are a few files that you need to add as configuration, even if there are example configuration files.

+- The DDClient configuration file ``volumes/ddclient/ddclient.conf``
+- The letsencrypt nginx config file ``volumes/letsencrypt/``

 ## Parameters

 All parameters for this setup should be put in a .env file.
-[An example file is provided](https://github.com/santiago-espinosa/INSERTLINKHERE) for your reference.
+[An example file is provided](hhttps://github.com/santiago-espinosa/nextcloud_docker-ce/blob/v0.1/example_env.NOTenv) for your reference.

 ```
 #DDClient variables